fieldtrip/website/reference/tokenize.md

 title: tokenize
 ---
 ```
- TOKENIZE cuts a string into pieces, returning the pieces in a cell array
+ TOKENIZE cuts a string into pieces, returning the pieces in a cell-array

  Use as
    t = tokenize(str)